mittsommer/a-python-version-of-1010/README.md

 # a-python-version-of-1010
-Big fun of the game 1010!
+Big fan of the game 1010!
 a python version of 1010!
-not finished
+game function finished with pygame
 Q-learning is going to applied on this game